-The information provided with the claim is considered by the Department's Mitigation Committee, which reports to the Assessment, Progression and Awarding Committee (APAC).
+The information provided with the claim is considered by appropriately trained Professional Services staff in the first instance, who will take decisions in straightforward cases.
+More complicated cases will be considered by the Physics and Astronomy Mitigation Committee, which reports to the Assessment, Progression and Awarding Committee (APAC).
 The APAC meets at the times specified elsewhere in this handbook) to consider the results of the Sessional and Final Examinations.

 Applications should be made on submission of the assessment or exam or as soon as possible thereafter (normally within 1 working day).
 Supporting evidence MUST be provided within 10 working days of the assessment date at the very latest.
 Applications received after these deadlines will be deemed invalid unless the delay was beyond the submitter's reasonable control.

 The University Guidelines for Mitigation state that: